New drug combo aims to stop advanced nose cancer from coming back

 Summary

-This phase 3 trial tests whether adding an immunotherapy drug (PD-1 antibody) and a targeted therapy (anlotinib) to standard chemoradiation can improve outcomes for people with high-risk nasopharyngeal carcinoma.
+This phase 3 trial tests whether adding an immunotherapy drug (PD-1 antibody) and a targeted therapy (anlotinib) to standard chemotherapy and radiation can help prevent cancer from returning in people with high-risk, advanced nasopharyngeal carcinoma.
 About 442 adults aged 18-65 with stage III disease will be enrolled.
-The study compares the new combination against the current standard treatment to see if it extends the time without cancer progression.
+The study compares the new combination against the current standard treatment to see if it improves 3-year survival without cancer progression.

 Disclaimer Read more